ParkinsonLab/Metatranscriptome-Workshop/README.md

 ### Python Scripts

-We have written a number of scripts to extract and analyse data from the tools you will be using.
+We have written a number of scripts to extract and analyze data from the tools you will be using.
 Download our package for the metatranscriptomics workshop and extract our python scripts.

 ```
 wget https://github.com/ParkinsonLab/2017-Microbiome-Workshop/releases/download/Extra/precomputed_files.tar.gz